Small Claims Cases

 - The defendant may fail to appear.
 If plaintiff has proper service and plaintiff can prove to the court they have a proper claim, a default judgment will be entered.

-- The defendant may appear, disagree with the claim, agree to have it heard in Small Claims Division and the trial will be held.
+- The defendant may appear, disagree with the claim, and the trial is held.

 When your case is called, all parties and all witnesses will be sworn in.
 The hearing is an informal matter.
 State your claim as simply as possible.
 If necessary, refer to the papers or evidence you have brought with you.